 Since I burn more fat than glycogen, the ARC Trainer may be a very useful running substitute on days before and after very demanding workouts, where I want to put in some aerobic volume but also either want to conserve glycogen or give those glycogen stores a chance to restore.
 It can also help extend a workout by using it right after a run, adding some aerobic work without adding running’s extra wear and tear.

 So go figure, since re-joining the gym, that I’ve spent the most time there on the least popular machine there.
-However, as a runner it might actually be the most effective method for cross training at the gym.
+However, as a runner it might actually be the most effective machine for cross training at the gym.

 If interested, click here for tips and principles on cross training with the ARC Trainer.